m-bock/purescript-interactive-data/README.md

    spago install interactive-data
    ```

-2. Install a virtual dom implementation, e.g. on of the following:
+2. Install a virtual dom implementation, e.g. one of the following:

    ```
    spago install chameleon-halogen